 We will track and follow up on any allegations or complaints we receive involving ED's SBIR program and will be certain to describe our efforts in future reports.
 If you have any questions or if you need any additional information, please do not hesitate to contact me directly at (202) 245-6900, or have a member of your staff contact our Congressional Liaison, Catherine Grant, at (202) 245-7023.

 Sincerely,

-Sandra D. Bruce
+Sandra D. Bruce Inspector General

-Deputy Inspector General Delegated the Duties of Inspector General cc: The Honorable Miguel Cardona, Secretary, U.S. Department of Education
+cc: The Honorable Miguel Cardona, Secretary, U.S. Department of Education